rustwasm/wasm-bindgen/guide/src/contributing/design/exporting-rust.md

 Phew, that's quite a lot!
 We can sort of see though if we look closely what's
 happening:

-* Strings are passed to wasm via two arguments, a pointer and a length.
-Right now we have to copy the string onto the wasm heap which means we'll be using `TextEncoder` to actually do the encoding.
-Once this is done we use an internal function in `wasm-bindgen` to allocate space for the string to go, and then we'll pass that ptr/length to wasm later on.
+* Strings are passed to Wasm via two arguments, a pointer and a length.
+Right now we have to copy the string onto the Wasm heap which means we'll be using `TextEncoder` to actually do the encoding.
+Once this is done we use an internal function in `wasm-bindgen` to allocate space for the string to go, and then we'll pass that ptr/length to Wasm later on.

-* Returning strings from wasm is a little tricky as we need to return a ptr/len pair, but wasm currently only supports one return value (multiple return values [is being standardized](https://github.com/WebAssembly/design/issues/1146)).
+* Returning strings from Wasm is a little tricky as we need to return a ptr/len pair, but Wasm currently only supports one return value (multiple return values [is being standardized](https://github.com/WebAssembly/design/issues/1146)).
   To work around this in the meantime, we're actually returning a pointer to a ptr/len pair, and then using functions to access the various fields.